inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Note these patients will more frequently be found on the post-surgical units, T06 and PACU

 VALIDITY
-If a patient has been on an epidural (note flowsheets TBC) in the last 12 hours, they are classified as 'on epidural'.
+If a patient has data entered in flowsheet  Epidural drugs | Volume (mL) | 7001026  in the last 12 hours, they are classified as 'on epidural'.
 If a patient is 'on epidural' they are required to have a motor block assessment documented: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59).

 CLASSIFICATION

-[A] The epidural data on the front tile is a real time view of the number of patients who are currently on an epidural (at each refresh looks back and collect all the current epidural flowsheets) Calculate the current number of patients who have had a ?epidural volume documented in the last four hours Present this number on the front tile as 'number of patients on epidural'.
+[A] The epidural data on the front tile is a real time view of the number of patients who are currently on an epidural (at each refresh looks back and collect all the current epidural flowsheets) Calculate the current number of patients who have had epidural volume 7001026  documented in the last four hours Present this number on the front tile as 'number of patients on epidural'.

 *Note Average time between motorblock assessments - suggest not on front tile- TBC.*